-A total estimated budget has not yet been determined since additional review of locations and specific designs need to be defined.
-Several of the projects may be funded through the Community Services Neighborhood Enhancement Project funds (\$50,000 penny).
-In addition, Economic Development staff is working on proposal for neighborhoods within the South CRA related to neighborhood plan updates and project implementation.
+The Community Services Department is working with the Neighborhood Association to better define projects.
+A total estimated budget and all funding sources have not yet been determined since additional review of locations and specific designs need to be defined.
+Several of the projects may be funded through the Community Services Neighborhood Enhancement Project funds (\$50,000 Penny).
+In the future, as projects are better defined, some projects may be eligible for TIF funding through the Neighborhood Planning Program.